blueag8/Photography_Website/README.md

 View [here]

-Deployment via "Heroku"*
+Deployment via "Heroku"* for the purpose of

-*See further below for more on deployment.

-## The Idea

 # UX